lee-zhg/watson-chatbot-bank-advanced/README.md

 #### Step 4.1 - Dialog skill

 A `dialog skill` can understand and address questions or requests that your customers typically need help with.
 You provide information about the subjects or tasks your users ask about, and how they ask about them, and the product dynamically builds a machine learning model that is tailored to understand the same and similar user requests.

-A sample burger-ordering `dialog skill` was imported to your `Watson Assistant` service instance when you deployed and run the sample application locally.

 #### Step 4.2 - Search skill